Characterization of the gravitational wave spectrum from sound waves within the sound shell model

-This expression already shows an important result: the GW spectrum scales with $k^3$ in the limit $k \rightarrow 0$ whenever the integral in \Eq{GW_spec_k0} does not depend on $k$.
-We defer the comparison of this result to the $k^9$ scaling found in ref.~\cite{Hindmarsh:2019phv} to \Sec{k3_k9}, where a simplifying approximation of $\Delta$ leads to an additional dependence of $\Delta_0$ on $k$ that does not apply in the $k \to 0$ limit.
-In the following, we discuss the dependence of $\OmGW$ with $\delta \tfin$.
+This expression already shows an important result: the GW spectrum scales with $k^3$ in the limit $k \rightarrow 0$, since the integral in \Eq{GW_spec_k0} does not depend on $k$.
+We defer the comparison of this result to the $k^9$ scaling found in Ref.~\cite{Hindmarsh:2019phv} to \Sec{k3_k9}.
+There, we demonstrate that a simplifying approximation of $\Delta$ used in Ref.~\cite{Hindmarsh:2019phv} leads to an additional dependence of $\Delta_0$ on $k$.
+However, this approximation does not apply in the $k \to 0$ limit, invalidating the $k^9$ behavior at large scales.
+In the following, we rather focus on the dependence of $\OmGW$ with the source duration $\delta \tfin$.

 The $\Delta_0$ function that appears in \Eq{GW_spec_k0} corresponds to $\Delta$, given in \Eq{GG_kp_stat0}, in the $k \to 0$ limit,

 which, for a flat (non-expanding) Universe, reduces to